non886/Engram-21X/README.md

 > Customization Note: This layout uses a single typing layer.
 QMK supports multi-layer configurations; feel free to modify and design additional layers yourself.

+### Modification Logic

+The original Engram 2.0 layout places the `Q` and `Z` keys in the right pinky area, which requires twisting the right palm outwards every time they are pressed.
+To fix this ergonomic flaw on the X-BOWS Nature keyboard, the following adjustments were made:
+- Moved `Q` to the bottom-left `Alt` position.
+- Moved `Z` back to its standard QWERTY position (right of the `X` key).
+- Moved `G` (which was originally in the `Z` position) to the left `Space` key.
+(This makes typing words like "big" much easier ^^)

 ### ⌨️ Layout Maps

 #### Layer 0: Base